 A few years ago, I worked as a freelance writer for a digital marketing company.
 My contact with the company told me they needed more writers, so I posted on Facebook letting my long lost acquaintances and family members know about the opportunity.

 The response I got was wild.
-You would’ve thought I had offered everyone a $100 gift card to Target!
+You would’ve thought I had offered everyone a $100 gift card to Target or free tickets to go see an Avengers movie.
 I got messages from people who didn’t even “like” my pregnancy announcement.
 I literally reminded a few people that it was a job, not just something fun to do in your free time.
 It was a good job that worked perfectly for me as a full-time working pregnant lady, but it wasn’t fun.